Frenzy (1982 video game)

-Frenzy is a multidirectional shooter arcade video game published by Stern Electronics in 1982.
-It is a sequel to 1980's popular Berzerk; both games were develped by Alan McNeil.
-Frenzy's gameplay is fundamentally similar to Berzerk—the player enters a series of maze-like rooms containing armed robots and must shoot them to survive—but adds more variety.
+Frenzy is a 1982 multidirectional shooter video game published by Stern Electronics for arcades.
+It is a direct sequel to Berzerk (1980); both games were designed by Alan McNeil.
+Frenzy's gameplay is very similar to Berzerk—the player enters a series of maze-like rooms containing armed robots and must shoot them to survive—but adds more variety.
 Ports were released for ColecoVision and ZX Spectrum.

+In 2024, Atari re-released Robert DeCrescenzo's homebrew port of Frenzy as an official Atari 7800 release, as part of Atari's 2600+ and 7800+ platforms.

 Gameplay

 The player must navigate a maze full of hostile robots.
 The goal of the game is to survive as long as possible and score points by killing robots and travelling from room to room.
 The game has no end other than the player losing all of his or her lives.

-The player has a gun with which to shoot the robots, and simple intelligence of the robots means that they can often be tricked into shooting one another.
+The player has a gun to shoot the robots and the low intelligence of the robots means that they can often be tricked into shooting each other.
 If the player lingers too long in a room, a bouncing smiley face (known as "Evil Otto") appears, and relentlessly chases the player.
-Evil Otto will destroy any robots in his way, and can move through walls.
+Evil Otto will destroy any robots in his way and can move through walls.